 \section{Potential Outcomes and Treatment Effects}

-As in \cite{ray2020causal} and \cite{BLY2022}, the aforementioned methodology can be applied to causal inference, which is fundamentally related to the missing data literature \citep{imbens2004}.
-In this section, we outline the extension of our methodology to the causal inference.
+As in \cite{ray2020causal} and \cite{BLY2022}, the proposed robust method can be applied to causal inference, which is fundamentally related to the missing data literature \citep{imbens2004}.
+In this section, we outline the extension of our methodology to this topic.
 In accordance with the theory for the missing data problem, we note that the additional bias correction terms take the same forms in as \cite{BLY2022,BLY2024}.
 For individual $i$, consider a treatment indicator $D_i\in\{0,1\}$.
 The observed outcome $Y_i$ is determined by $Y_i =D_i Y_i(1) +(1 - D_i)Y_i(0)$ where $(Y_i(1), Y_i(0))$ are the potential outcomes of individual $i$ associated with $D_i=1$ or $0$.
-This paper focuses on the binary outcome case where both $Y_i(1)$ and $Y_i(0)$ take values of $\{1,0\}$.
 The covariates for individual $i$ are denoted by $X_i$, a vector of dimension $p$, with the distribution $F_0$ and the density $f_0$.
 The key functional component is the conditional mean function

 One of the most commonly used causal parameter is the average treatment effect (ATE):